robinhenry/gym-anm/docs/source/topics/using_env.rst

 Initializing
 -------------
-If the :code:`gym-anm` environment you would like to use has already been registered in the :code:`gym`'s registry (see the `Gym documentation <https://gym.openai.com/docs/#available-environments>`_), you can initialize it with :code:`gym.make('gym_anm:<ENV_ID>')`, where :code:`<ENV_ID>` it the ID of the environment.
+If the :code:`gym-anm` environment you would like to use has already been registered in the :code:`gymnasium`'s registry, you can initialize it with
+:code:`gym.make('gym_anm:<ENV_ID>')`, where :code:`<ENV_ID>` it the ID of the environment.
 For example: ::

-    import gym
+    import gymnasium as gym
     env = gym.make('gym_anm:ANM6Easy-v0')

 *Note: all environments provided as part of the* :code:`gym-anm` *package are automatically registered.*